 If you struggle to stay off social media in the evenings, look into downloading one of the many apps that remind you to switch off and/or can even help block them after a certain time in the evenings.
 Think about what is a non-negotiable for you, what makes you feel your best and affects you the most if you go a day without it or with too much of it?
 Then think about how you can creatively make it a priority every day.

-There is a lot that we are unable to control at the moment, so think about those things that are in your control and how you can use them to distribute goodness to the world.
+There is always going to be a lot going on around us that we are unable to control, so think about those things that are in your control and how you can use them to distribute goodness to the world.
 Have you ever done a good deed and felt a rush of satisfaction and gratitude after?
 That is your brain releasing endorphins, your feel-good chemicals, which in turn helps to reduce stress and anxiety, giving your mental health a natural boost.
-Check in to see if there are any volunteering projects you can join through your university - this is a great way to make new friends too!
+Check in to see if there are any volunteering projects you can join through your university/college - this is a great way to make new friends too!
 You could also sign-up for our TalkCampus Buddy program!
 Where you will learn a range of peer-support skills and have the opportunity to support your fellow students all over the world!

 Think about times in the past where you have felt overwhelmed, anxious or low.
 What are some of the things that helped you to feel grounded and re-centre yourself?
 It might be a call with a specific person, a mantra, things that can momentarily distract you.
 Make a list of all of these things and keep this somewhere to help prepare you for any moments in which you may need some personal care.